-Kate has a background in theatre, media and cultural studies and gender and sexuality studies.
+Kate has a background in sociology, media and cultural studies and gender and sexuality studies.

 Her research is concerned with queer, feminist engagements with popular culture and celebrity, with a particular focus on television.
-Current research explores LGBTQ representation on television, queer fan cultures, social media and gender and celebrity.
+Current research explores LGBTQ representation, queer fan cultures, social media, gender and celebrity, and feminism and TV.

 Kate holds a BA in Drama and Theatre Studies (2006, Royal Holloway, University of London), an MA in Gender and Women's Studies and English (2008, Lancaster University), and an MA in Sociological Research (2010, Lancaster University).
 Her PhD research (2014, Lancaster University) combined television studies, fan studies, feminist and queer theory.